 State Pension Age

-This is the earliest age you can receive the state basic pension.
-State Pension Age is currently age 65 for men.
-State Pension Age for women is currently being increased to be equalised with that for men and will reach 65 by December 2018.
+This is the earliest age you can receive the basic state pension.
+State Pension Age for women was increased between 2010 and December 2018 to be equalised with the State Pension Age of 65 that applied to men up to December 2018.

-State Pension Age equalisation timetable for women
+Table 3: State Pension Age equalisation timetable for women